nikimanoledaki/CV/README.md

 - Partnered with initiatives such as Coursera for Refugees, Kiron University and Edraak to launch online education initiatives for people from displaced backgrounds residing at Elpida, a refugee camp in Northern Greece.

 ## Hobbies
-I love learning new languages - I am fluent in French, Greek, and English, studied Mandarin Chinese for 6 years, and speak conversational Spanish and Catalan.
+- Learning new languages: fluent in French, Greek, and English, studied Mandarin Chinese for 6 years, conversational in Spanish, and learning Catalan!
+- Meetups: AI for Good, AI & JavaScript, London Gophers, Microsoft Reactor events.